Attractions

 Image credit: Mandai Wildlife Group

 If the weather’s too humid for you, head into the Penguin Cove.
-It’s a cold salt-water habitat that will mimic the living environments of different species of penguins, such as the Gentoo Penguin, King Penguin, Humboldt Penguin, and Northern Rockhopper Penguin.
+It’s a cold saltwater habitat that mimics the living environments of different species of penguins, such as the Gentoo Penguin, King Penguin, Humboldt Penguin, and Northern Rockhopper Penguin.

 It’s a penguin parade!

-In the future, there’ll also be 2 dining experiencesa casual cafe overlooking the surface of the “Arctic” and a fine-dining restaurant below from where you can observe the penguins diving underwater while enjoying a meal.
+There are 2 dining experiences: Penguin Cove Cafe and Shop, a casual cafe overlooking the surface of the “Arctic”, and Penguin Cove Restaurant, a fine-dining restaurant below from where you can observe the penguins diving underwater while enjoying a meal.

-8. Bird Paradise will be huge on avian conservation
+8. Bird Paradise, Singapore will be huge on avian conservation

-Here’s an uber-cool fact, 24% of the residents at Bird Paradise are said to be threatened species – the highest percentage listed under human care in a single zoological park.
+Here’s an uber-cool fact: 24% of the residents at Bird Paradise, Singapore are said to be threatened species – the highest percentage listed under human care in a single zoological park.
 After all, the topic of avian conservation is a huge part of Jurong Bird Park’s ethos.

 Remember the iconic Kings of the Skies and High Flyers from Jurong Bird Park?
-There will be similar shows here as well – Predators on Wings and Wings of the World – with new surprises for visitors.
-As the name suggests, Predators on Wings will feature predatory birds such as eagles, vultures, hawks and owls.
+There are similar shows here as well – Predators on Wings and Wings of the World – with new surprises for visitors.
+As the name suggests, Predators on Wings will feature predatory birds, such as eagles, vultures, hawks, and owls.

-We all know parrots can talk but you might be surprised at how intelligent these creatures really are, and you can learn more by attending the Wings of the World presentation.
-No bookings are required for either of these live shows but seats are available on a first-come-first-serve basis.
+We all know parrots can talk, but you might be surprised at how intelligent these creatures really are, and you can learn more by attending the Wings of the World presentation.
+No bookings are required for either of these live shows, but seats are available on a first-come, first-served basis.
+Here are the show times available at Bird Paradise park.

 Predators on Wings